tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 ### What are the flags all about?

-The [flags](https://www.tdwg.org/conferences/2022/instructions-for-editors/#flags)—listed along with the status (see above) of your abstract—are to help us keep track of the editing and review process.
-Authors, however, will want to monitor when their abstract is flagged as "Accepted with revisions."
-Check the status of your abstract after signing in to your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) under My Manuscripts.
-You will be informed there (not by separate email) by 15 July of the provisional acceptance of your abstract for presentation at the conference.
-If you need confirmation before that because of travel or budget deadlines, please email us at [editor@tdwg.org](mailto:editor@tdwg.org). _Make sure to include the ARPHA ID of your abstract in the title of your email._
+**Update: Authors cannot see flags** The [flags](https://www.tdwg.org/conferences/2022/instructions-for-editors/#flags)—listed along with the status (see above) of your abstract—are to help us keep track of the editing and review process.
+If you are a technical editor _and_ author in your session, these may be visible.

 ### What if I don’t see my abstract anywhere?